GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

   forall s in S. e in s "(ie: Environment is in all states)"
 $

-== Power is a potential
-// As in physics, potentials have the following property (also works in graph theory)
-$
-  "Power", P : (X, X) -> RR
-$

-- Transitive tournament
--

 Logical Relationships & Progression of Claims
 Power Volume and Danger